ronnakash/zsh/README.md

     # source config
     source ~/.config/zshconfig/zshconfig.zsh
     ```
 3. modify the existing files.
-If you would like to add more files, source them in the zshconfig.sh file
+If you would like to add more files, source them in the zshconfig.zsh file

 ## Structure: